HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 {{ figure_markup(
   image="responsive-image-types.png",
   caption="Responsive image types",
   description="A column chart showing that around 33% of websites use the srcset attribute on desktop and 34% on mobile, 25% of them used it with sizes on desktop and 26% on mobile, 8% of them used the srcset attribute with w/o sizes on desktop and 8% on mobile.
-8% ofthe websites use the picture element on desktop and 8% of them on mobile", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQvn7rDUZ96mbcJGd-R-gGdofTptGuReAxtTp-jYGUPpXaDO11ef2LjXz_aj-bk7wIA3gvFbEX_El-e/pubchart?oid=403648557&format=interactive", sheets_gid="695142267", sql_file="responsive_images.sql"
+8% of the websites use the picture element on desktop and 8% of them on mobile", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQvn7rDUZ96mbcJGd-R-gGdofTptGuReAxtTp-jYGUPpXaDO11ef2LjXz_aj-bk7wIA3gvFbEX_El-e/pubchart?oid=403648557&format=interactive", sheets_gid="695142267", sql_file="responsive_images.sql"